-Use the search box at the top of this page, or go direct to the NHS Choices website here.
+Use the search box on the NHS Choices website here.

 If you have a smartphone, you can also download an app called My Local NHS from the App Store for iPhones.

 A Polish version of the app is also available, called Mój lokalny NHS (Reading) from the App Store for iPhones.

 If you cannot access the Internet, call Healthwatch Reading on 0118 937 2295 for help.

 Contact the practice you would like to join to see if they are taking new patients and whether you live in the area they cover.
 More information is available here or telephone Healthwatch Reading on 0118 937 2295.

 If your GP surgery is closed or you are unsure whether you need urgent care or treatment, you can telephone the NHS helpline, 111.
 The 111 call handlers may:

 - give you self-help advice over the phone;

 - get a doctor from the GP out-of-hours service, WestCall, to contact you, or ask you to attend the WestCall clinic, based at the Royal Berkshire Hospital;

 - advise you to go the emergency department at Royal Berkshire Hospital;